-The Company Administration Agreement contains provisions whereby the Company indemnifies and holds harmless the Administrator from and against any and all "Claims" (as defined in the Company Administration Agreement) against the Administrator resulting or arising from the Company's breach of the Company Administration Agreement and, in addition, any third party Claims relating to or arising from or in connection with the Company Administration Agreement or the services contemplated therein except to the extent that any such Claims have resulted from the negligence, fraud or wilful default of the Administrator.
-Further, the liability of the Administrator to the Company under the Company Administration Agreement is limited (in the absence of fraud) to the lesser of (a) £1,000,000 or (b) an amount equal to ten times the annual fee paid to the Administrator thereunder.
+The Administration Agreement contains provisions whereby the Company indemnifies and holds harmless the Administrator from and against any and all claims against the Administrator resulting or arising from the Company's breach of the Administration Agreement and, in addition, any third party claims relating to or arising from or in connection with the Administration Agreement or the services contemplated therein except to the extent that any such claims have resulted from the negligence, fraud or wilful default of the Administrator.
+Further, the liability of the Administrator to the Company under the Administration Agreement is limited (in the absence of fraud) to the lesser of (a) £1,000,000 or (b) an amount equal to ten times the annual fee paid to the Administrator thereunder.

-The Company Administration Agreement is terminable, inter alia, (a) upon six months' written notice or (b) immediately upon the occurrence of certain events including the insolvency of the Company or the Administrator, the Administrator becoming resident in the UK for tax purposes or a party committing a material breach of the Company Administration Agreement (where such breach has not been remedied within thirty days of written notice being given).
+The Administration Agreement is terminable, inter alia, (a) upon six months' written notice or (b) immediately upon the occurrence of certain events including the insolvency of the Company or the Administrator, the Administrator ceasing to be resident in Jersey for fiscal purposes or a party committing a material breach of the Administration Agreement (where such breach has not been remedied within thirty days of written notice being given).